NeoLight1010/rust-introduction-devsu-lab/slides.md

 ---

-Rust's has the fastest growing language community!
+Rust has the fastest growing language community!
 From 2020 to 2022, the number of Rust developers has **tripled**!

 ![width:600px](https://blog.knoldus.com/wp-content/uploads/2020/09/Rust-1024x381-1.jpg)